monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 1. Enable Firebase Authentication

-   - In the Firebase console, go to `Authentication > Sign-in method`
+   - In the Firebase console, go to `Build > Authentication > Sign-in method`
    - Click on `Email/Password`, enable it, and save
    - Click on `Google`, add a support email, and save